About the course

 Proven and potential academic excellence

-- a first-class or strong upper second-class undergraduate degree with honours in mathematics, physics, or a related discipline.
+- a first-class undergraduate degree with honours in mathematics, physics, or a related discipline.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.